No ratings yet

 Why you’ll love this recipe

-• Budget-friendly: This leek and potato soup recipe is fairly affordable since the majority of the soup is made up of potatoes and broth.
+• Budget-friendly: This recipe is fairly affordable since the majority of the soup is made up of potatoes and broth.
+This recipe does not require cream or milk to be creamy.

 • Healthy: Did I mention it’s healthy too?
 A bowl of my easy leek potato soup only has 250 calories and 13 grams of fat.